Comment by 5 p.m. on Jan. 31, 2024.

 The Grimm’s property is zoned General Manufacturing (MG) by the City of Tualatin and the facility’s proposed use is conditionally allowed in this zone by the city.
 The facility holds two permits issued by the Department of Environmental Quality (DEQ): a Solid Waste Disposal Permit for a Composting Facility and a 1200-Z Industrial Stormwater Discharge Permit.
 Grimm’s has submitted a complete renewal application to DEQ with the same proposed operational changes as described above.
 The DEQ Solid Waste Disposal Permit for a Composting Facility expired on Nov.
 1, 2023, but will remain in effect until DEQ makes a decision on the renewal application.

 A copy of the Metro license renewal application, change request and other related documents are available for viewing below.
-The public is invited to submit comments by 5 p.m. on Dec.
-15, 2023.
-Metro will consider comments received when determining whether to approve the application and proposed changes to the operation.
-If approved, the renewed solid waste facility license would take effect on Jan.
-1, 2024, and remain in effect for five years.
-Metro will respond to comments received during the public notice period in a staff report, which will be posted to this webpage when available.
+The public is invited to submit comments by 5 p.m. on Jan.
+31, 2024.
+Metro will respond to comments received during the public notice periods in a staff report, which will be posted to this webpage when available.

 Public information session: